| |

 should first be assessed by your family

 physician and physical therapist.
-Since every patient is an individual
+Since every patient with back pain is

 and presents with different conditions, a physical therapist is needed